andi38/esp-zigbee-sensor-custom-cluster-reporting/README.md

 Previous work considered for this project are the examples from Espressif SDK (in particular "light sleep", "sleepy ED", and others from Zigbee-SDK) and the following projects:

 https://github.com/lmahmutov/esp32_c6_co2_sensor

 https://github.com/prairiesnpr/esp_zha_test_bench

 ## Getting started

-For a fresh install make directory ~/esp and within install esp-idf (legacy installation) and esp-zigbee-sdk according to this instructions: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup-legacy.html https://docs.espressif.com/projects/esp-zigbee-sdk/en/latest/esp32/developing.html
+For a fresh install make directory ~/esp and within install esp-idf (legacy installation) and esp-zigbee-sdk according to this instructions:

+https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup-legacy.html

+https://docs.espressif.com/projects/esp-zigbee-sdk/en/latest/esp32/developing.html

 Put folder light_sleep into folder ~/esp and compile according esp-idf manual (run export.sh, set-target, menuconfig, and build).
 For this to work I had to set the following parameters:
-- Chage paths for SRC_DIRS and INCLUDE_DIRS in main/CMakeLists.txt according to your installation.
+- Change paths for SRC_DIRS and INCLUDE_DIRS in main/CMakeLists.txt according to your installation.
 - Within menuconfig select a) zigbee end device, b) custom partition table, c) power management, and d) flash size.

-Tasmota zigbee coordinator was version 14.2.0 on esp32c3 with cc2530/cc2591 zigbee module: https://tasmota.github.io/docs/Zigbee/
+Tasmota zigbee coordinator was version 14.2.0 on esp32c3 with cc2530/cc2591 zigbee module:

+https://tasmota.github.io/docs/Zigbee/

 Within tasmota after enabling joining (ZbPermitJoin) bind the device with ZbBind {"Device":"0x1ae5", "Cluster": "0xff00", "Endpoint": 90}, changing device address to the applicable value.
 The data (here ADC value 1853) can be retrieved via MQTT in the following format, where "FF00/0001" is the chosen custom cluster and custom attribute ID: tele/tasmota_C126AC/SENSOR = {"ZbReceived":{"0x1AE5":{"Device":"0x1AE5","FF00/0001":1853,"Endpoint":90,"LinkQuality":184}}}